faisaldarbar/faisaldarbar.github.io/_tabs/about.md

 - 📚 **Writing, Publishing, and the Author Journey**
 - 🎥 **Videography and Content Creation**

 This space is for sharing, learning, and growing.
 If you're curious about any of these, stick around!

-🚀 Stay curious, keep building, and have fun along the way.
+---

+## 🧩 My Ventures

+In addition to consulting and content creation, I’ve founded and currently manage the following businesses:

+### 👜 [Ahlan Bags](https://ahlanbags.com){:target="_blank" rel="noopener noreferrer"}

+Ahlan Bags is a retail brand offering high-quality handbags, backpacks, laptop bags, wallets, and accessories in Aurangabad.
+Established in 2009, it reflects my passion for style, quality, and business operations.

+I handle everything from product curation and inventory to digital strategy and customer service — all powered by my background in business and tech.

+### 🧪 [Aptxlabs](https://aptxlabs.com){:target="_blank" rel="noopener noreferrer"}

+Aptxlabs is my tech consulting and services company, where I deliver solutions in:

+- IT Infrastructure & Networking
+- Web & Software Development
+- Cloud & Automation
+- Business & Tax Consulting
+- Media Production

+It’s a fusion of my technical expertise and entrepreneurial spirit — helping businesses grow through smart, scalable technology.

+---

+These ventures are where I turn ideas into reality — designing systems, solving problems, and delivering real-world value.

+🚀 Want to collaborate or learn more?
+Get in touch!

 ### CERTIFICATIONS & BADGES